 As part of the consideration for the Cyveillance Acquisition, the Predecessor issued Predecessor Series E redeemable convertible preferred stock to LookingGlass.
 As a result, LookingGlass is a related party of the Predecessor.
 Through the conversion of Predecessor stock to Common Stock of the Company as part of the Business Combination, LookingGlass was a related party of the Company.
-The Company acquired the remaining portion of the LookingGlass business on April 21, 2023.
 Effective September 30, 2020, as part of the Cyveillance Acquisition, the Predecessor entered into a sublease agreement with LookingGlass for office space in Reston, Virginia.
-The Predecessor incurred rent expense of \$0.1 million and \$0.1 million during the three and six months ended July, 31 2022, respectively.
+The Predecessor incurred rent expense of \$0.2 million for the Year to Date Predecessor Period.
 The initial term of the sublease ended on July 31, 2022, and the Predecessor elected not to renew.
 The Predecessor and LookingGlass also entered into a transition support agreement.
 The agreement stipulated that the Predecessor will reimburse LookingGlass for services performed as part of the transition.
-During the three and six months ended July, 31 2022, the Predecessor did not incur any expense under the transition support agreement.
+During the six months ended July, 31 2022, the Predecessor did not incur any expense under the transition support agreement.
 The transition support agreement expired on July 31, 2022.